niravpokiya/Task-Manager-/README.md

-# 📝 Spring Boot To-Do List API
+# 📝 Spring Boot MVC To-Do List API

 A **scalable REST API** for managing tasks in a To-Do list application, built using **Spring Boot** with **Spring Security**, **JPA**, and **MySQL**.